GenRewrite: Query Rewriting via Large Language Models: Related Work

 \section{Related Work}

-In this section, we summarize the most relevant lines of related work.
+In this section, we summarize the most relevant related work.

-\head{Traditional query rewriting} Manual query rewriting, even when supplemented with some assistant tools (e.g., ARe-SQL~\cite{de2014sql}) that automatically recommend applicable rules based on statistics, does not scale and is prone to error.
+\head{Query rewriting} Manual query rewriting does not scale and is prone to error.
 Much of the work in automated query rewriting is rule-based ~\cite{pirahesh1992extensible,graefe1987rule,ahmed2006cost,levy1997query,muralikrishna1992improved,seshadri1996cost}.
-More recently, LearnedRewrite~\cite{zhou2021learned} explores how to find the optimal order of applying rules, maximizing the utility of the given rules; Fusion~\cite{bruno2022computation} has introduced several innovative rules for addressing common expressions in complex queries.
-Both techniques are considered state-of-the-art and are used in our experiments (\S\ref{sec:expr}).
+LearnedRewrite~\cite{zhou2021learned} builds on Calcite’s classic rewrite rules and explores how to find the optimal order of applying rules. \revtwo{More recent systems propose new rewrite rules tailored to analytical workloads~\cite{sarthi2020generalized,leeka2019incorporating,modi2021new,bruno2022computation}, as discussed in Section ~\ref{sec:expr:llmbaseline}.} The emergence of LLMs has inspired LLM-enhanced rule-based approaches. \rbot~\cite{sun2024r} combines LLMs with evidence retrieval and self-reflection mechanisms to iteratively generate high-quality rewrites. \textsc{LLM-R\textsuperscript{2}}~\cite{li2024llm} enhances a rule-based query rewriting system by using LLMs to suggest rewrite rules guided by contrastive demonstrations.
 Despite variations in the quality and quantity of their rules, rule-based techniques are fundamentally incapable of optimizing new query patterns that have not been seen before.
 Though synthesis-based approaches~\cite{dong2023slabcity} are not constrained by rules, they struggle with complex queries, such as those in the TPC-DS benchmark, which require navigating an enormously large search space.
+To address these limitations, more recent work has explored rewriting beyond rule-based boundaries by leveraging LLMs more directly. \revone{LITHE~\cite{llm-rw2} prompts an LLM with one selected natural language rule chosen from six handcrafted rewrite rules, each accompanied by an example, to guide the rewrite for a given query.
+Because this rule set is fixed, LITHE's knowledge cannot grow and evolve with more database feedback over time.
+QUITE~\cite{song2025quite} models the query rewrite process as a Markov Decision Process and at each timestep it chooses a refinement action (e.g., join reordering, predicate pushdown) by matching the query against a curated knowledge base built from database documentation and community sources.
+This design constrains the search to known actions and documented heuristics.
+In contrast, \tool is not restricted to a fixed action library: it can propose novel rewrites and accumulate generalizable rewrite knowledge (NLR2s) over time, including patterns that are not present in existing literature.}